-I read avidly about a wide variety of subjects and continue to benefit from regular professional training.
+I read avidly about a wide variety of subjects and benefit from regular professional training.
 I meet regularly with a master family systems therapist for supervision and also participate in two therapist groups for continued learning and consultation.

-I’m deeply honored to accompany adult clients in the “art” of being as fully human and as self-responsible as possible with their hopes, challenges, vulnerability, dreams and resiliency.
+I’m deeply honored to accompany adult clients in the “art” of being as fully human and as self-responsible as possible with their hopes, challenges, vulnerability, dreams, and resiliency.
 I learn and grow alongside my clients.